7 lessons learned from successful supply chain digitalisation

 6. Investing in training and change management

 Effective change management is crucial for user adoption.
-This is one of the elements to which you must pay the greatest attention.
-Even with the best processes and tools, if the change management aspect is not carried out correctly, the transformation is doomed to failure.
-Here are some pieces of advice to tackle it:
+This is clearly one of the elements to which you must pay the greatest attention.
+Even with the best processes and tools, if the Change Management aspect is not carried out in the right way, the transformation is doomed to failure.
+Here are some advice to tackle it:

 -